honeycombio/intro-to-o11y-python/README.md

 ## Configure telemetry to connect to Honeycomb

+We need to set a few environment variables.

 Tell OpenTelemetry to send events to Honeycomb.
 In `.env` in glitch or your run configuration in your IDE, add these environment variables: